PerxTech/backend-interview/README.md

 4. For every $100 the end user spends they receive 10 points
 5. If the customer accumulates 100 points in one calendar month they are given a reward, a free coffee
 6. If the customer spends any amount of money in a foreign country they receive 2x the standard points
+7. Give a 4x Airport Lounge Access Reward when a user becomes a gold tier customer
+8. Create a free coffee reward to all users during their birthday month

 ## Extended Requirements

-1. Give a 4x Airport Lounge Access Reward when a user becomes a gold tier customer
-2. Create a free coffee reward to all users during their birthday month
+1. Give free movie tickets reward for new users when their spending is > $1000 within 60 days of their first transaction
+2. 5% cash rebate reward for 10 or more transactions that have an amount > $100
+3. Every calendar quarterly give 100 bonus points for any user spending greater than $2000 in that quarter

 ## Your Task